 The Site is currently occupied by a golf club, consisting of an 18-hole golf course with associated golf cart paths, six ponds, sand traps, one picnic pavilion and three shelters, a covered bridge, and eleven buildings.
 The swimming pool associated with the golf club was permanently closed (filled) in late 2021.
 The Site buildings (all located on the southwestern portion of the Site) include a clubhouse and golf pro shop, a concession stand, a pool house, a golf cart storage building, a pump house, a vacant storage building, a maintenance shop, two storage buildings, and two sheds.
 Tommy Run flows north-south across the central portion of the Site and a small unnamed tributary to Tommy Run flows south across the northwestern portion of the Site.
-From at least 1873 to the early 1950s, the southwestern portion of the Site consisted of agricultural and wooded land at that time.
+From at least 1873 to the early 1950s, the southwestern portion of the Site was occupied by a residence with associated agricultural buildings.
+The remainder of the Site consisted of agricultural and wooded land at that time.
 The Site was developed as a golf course in the late 1950s, which has been in operation since 1959.